andrewbayd/java-selenide/README.md

+# JAVA SELENIDE

-Test project for online courses using Selenide framework
+Test project for online courses using Java and Selenide